 Governor Kim Reynolds announced last week that Jim Kurtenbach will be the new director of the Iowa Department of Administrative Services (DAS), effective July 1.
 Paul Trombino has held that position on an interim basis for about a month, after the Iowa Senate did not confirm previous DAS Director Janet Phipps.

 Tapping Kurtenbach for this job was a strange choice.
 The agency has broad responsibility for human resources, procurement, and accounting on behalf of the state.
 Sexual harassment or discrimination by senior officials has led to several lawsuits against the state and millions of dollars in settlements in recent years.
-Yet not only does Kurtenbach lack relevant experience in the HR field, his hiring and managerial decisions a Iowa State University’s vice president and chief information officer were far from a model for best practices.
+Yet not only does Kurtenbach lack relevant experience in the HR field, his hiring and managerial decisions as Iowa State University's vice president and chief information officer were far from a model for best practices.

 REYNOLDS IGNORED CONCERNS ABOUT PREVIOUS DIRECTOR